ChristinaJancy/christinajancy/README.md

 I love front-end coding, editing and in general just playing around with the different Adobe programs.
 In my spare time I also enjoy photography, gaming and sometimes practising the piano.

-🔭 I’m currently an intern at Tabtimize.com
+🔭 <br> UX manager at Tabtimize.com

 <b>How to reach me:</b>
 <br>